maybetonyfu/daily-quote/README.md

 ### Configuration
 * mashape_key: mashape access key, must use your own
 * category: Categories of quotes.
-Available opetions: movies/famous
+Available options: movies/famous
 * github_user_name:  Your github display name, must use your own
 * github_user_email: Your github email, must use your own
-* github_ssh_key: Your github ssh key, the public key must be installed under your account, must use your own
+* github_ssh_key: File name of your github ssh key, the public key must be installed under your account, must use your own
 * commit_messages: A list of commit messages that will be randomly chosen to commit your updates
 * commit_likeliness: The likelihood of proceeding a commit everytime the script being run, with 0 being impossible and 10 being certain
 * commit_on_workday: The number of times trying to commit in a work day, must be a factor of 12